superbad64/OpenFighter/Personal Builds/Final Boss Neo/README.md

     - 6x 5mm for the button plates
 - 12x DIN 934/ISO 4032 M3 hex nuts
 - 1x any board that runs GP2040-CE (I use the Advanced Breakout Board produced by Smallcab)
-- 1x Brook wire harness
+- 1x Brook wire harness (if applicable to the above)
 - 1x Adafruit Nunchuk breakout
-- Extra wire
+- Extra wire (a lot, preferably stranded)
 - Crimping tool & 2.8mm spade connectors (just buy like a pack of a hundred, it's always useful)

 ## Build guide